-This topic describes what a service-linked role is, and how to create, delete, and monitor service-linked roles.
+This topic describes what a service-linked role is and how to create, delete, and monitor one.

-A service-linked role (SLR) is a type of RAM role predefined by Alibaba Cloud for cross-service access.
-It has the following characteristics:
+A service-linked role (SLR) is a type of RAM role predefined by Alibaba Cloud to enable cross-service access.
+It has the following features:

 -

-Linked to a specific cloud service: An SLR is a special RAM role that is tied to a specific Alibaba Cloud service.
+Linked to a specific cloud service: An SLR is a special type of RAM role that is linked to a specific Alibaba Cloud service.

 -

-Assumable only by the linked service: An SLR can only be assumed by its linked Alibaba Cloud service.
+Assumed only by the linked service: An SLR can be assumed only by the Alibaba Cloud service to which it is linked.
 No other identity can use it.

 -

-Predefined by Alibaba Cloud: The role, its permissions, and its trust policy (which specifies the service that can assume the role) are all predefined by the linked Alibaba Cloud service.
+Predefined by Alibaba Cloud: The role, its permissions, and its trust policy (which specifies the cloud service that can assume the role) are all predefined by the associated cloud service.

 -

-Maintenance-free: You do not need to manually configure or maintain SLRs.
+Maintenance-free: You do not need to manually configure or maintain an SLR.

 For a list of cloud services that support service-linked roles, see Cloud services that support service-linked roles.
-You can click the links in the Related Documentation section to view the SLR documentation for each service.
+You can click the links in the Related Documents section to view the SLR documentation for each cloud service.

-Without service-linked roles, when one cloud service needs to access another, you must manually create RAM roles and configure complex access policies and trust policies.
-This process is tedious and prone to configuration errors, which can lead to service disruptions or security risks.
+Without service-linked roles, you would need to manually create RAM roles and configure complex permission and trust policies whenever a cloud service needs to access another.
+This process is tedious and prone to misconfiguration, which can lead to service failures or security risks.
 Service-linked roles solve these problems:

 -

-Streamlines cross-service authorization on Alibaba Cloud.
-For example, to generate compliance reports, Cloud Config needs to read your cloud resource information, such as resource lists and configurations.
-This requires access permissions for other cloud services like ECS and ApsaraDB RDS.
-By creating and assuming an SLR, Cloud Config obtains the permissions it needs to operate.
+Simplifies cross-service authorization on Alibaba Cloud.
+For example, Cloud Config needs permission to read your cloud resource information, such as resource lists and configurations, to generate compliance reports.
+This requires access to other cloud services like ECS and RDS.
+By creating and assuming a service-linked role, Cloud Config obtains the required permissions to operate.

 -